IrisDimensions/nether/README.md

+# Nether Generation
-# Nether Generation, made possible by Iris, the dimension engine.
+### Braught to you by Iris, the dimension engine.

-Git tutorial; <link soon>
+### Contributors:
+- Psycho
+- Simon
+- RoXaS
+- Coco